imranhsayed/react-hooks/README.md

 * Sometimes its difficult to break components into smaller ones because the stateful logic is all over the place, making them difficult to test.

-## Difference between State of a class Vs Hook?
+## Difference between State of a Class Vs Hook?

 * Unlike this.state, the state in hooks doesn’t have to be an object.
 * You can use the State Hook more than once in a single component